-When I first started running this morning, I smelled smoke in the air.
+When I began my daily run this morning, I smelled smoke in the air.
 Kenneth had burned some brush the night before, and the pile was still smoldering.
 I continued my run, and as I got further down the road, I noticed a sweet fragrance.
 I looked around, and there was honeysuckle that had blossomed along the lane.

 Throughout my run, I always talk to Jesus, quote Bible verses, and sometimes count my steps just to clear my mind and distract me from the heat and discomfort.
 I also look around for things that I might enjoy along the way.
 This morning I noticed that even among the weeds and brush that grow beside the road, there is beauty.
 Some of the weeds grow tall and bright green, some have small flowers, and even the trees are so vibrant this time of year.

 I read a passage this week that has been on my mind ever since.

 “Be joyful always; pray continually; give thanks in all circumstances, for this is God’s will for you in Christ Jesus.”1 Thessalonians 5:16-18, NIV